Azure/azure-rest-api-specs/specification/compute/resource-manager/readme.md

 ```
 ### Tag: package-2020-10-01-preview

 These settings apply only when `--tag=package-2020-10-01-preview` is specified on the command line.
+Please do not include preview cloudService.json in the stable tags.

 ``` yaml $(tag) == 'package-2020-10-01-preview'
 input-file: